characterswiki/characters/posts/2026-03-04-gojo-satoru.md

----
-title: Gojo Satoru – The Limitless Sorcerer
-date: 2026-03-04
-categories: [Jujutsu Kaisen]
-tags: [Gojo Satoru, Jujutsu Kaisen, Anime, Curses, Sorcerer]
-excerpt: In-depth analysis of Gojo Satoru, the strongest sorcerer in Jujutsu Kaisen.
-Personality, powers, and influence on the story.
-character_name: Gojo Satoru
-alias: Limitless Sorcerer
-gender: Male
-creator: Gege Akutami
-series: Jujutsu Kaisen
----

 ## Introduction

 Gojo Satoru is widely regarded as the strongest sorcerer in the *Jujutsu Kaisen* universe.
-Created by Gege Akutami, he serves as both a teacher at the Tokyo Jujutsu High and a powerful figure who shapes the events surrounding curses and sorcerers alike.
+Created by Gege Akutami, he serves as both a teacher at Tokyo Jujutsu High and a powerful figure shaping the events surrounding curses and sorcerers alike.

-His overwhelming strength, charismatic personality, and unpredictable behavior make him a fan-favorite and a key driver of the story.
+His overwhelming strength, charismatic personality, and unpredictable behavior make him a fan favorite and a key driver of the story.

 ---